dvishal485/machine-learning-model/README.md

 #### Important Note
 - If you are using HTML files to evaluate no need for any setup system, rather [directly refer to `contents.html` for easy navigation](contents.html)

-- You may skip the analysis part as it contains analysis rather than the machine learning model
+- You may skip the analysis part as it contains analysis rather than the machine learning model and was not demanded, but was important for the latter part of the project.

+    I will recommend to go through analysis not for evaluation but rather for knowledge and learning facts from the raw data without having any prior knowledge!

+    I have added [a small summary at the end](#analysis-results), make sure you atleast go through that before getting into the project.

 #### Index
 1. [Analysis of the Dataset : analysis.ipynb](analysis.ipynb) (can be skipped - *Read note above*)